arhankundu99/Java-concepts-and-os-basics/os.md

 User <-----> Applications <-----> OS <-----> Hardware <br/>
 Applications do not interact with Hardware.
 Applications interact with OS and OS interacts with hardware and viceversa.

+# Process and Process management
+**Process**: An instance of an executing program.

+## Difference between an application and a process
+An application is stored in hard disk or a flash drive (static) whereas the process is the current instance of the application in the main memory (RAM).

 # CPU Scheduling in OS